PeterCxy/pofw.js/README.md

   -h, --help        Show help                               [boolean]
 ```

-See the `examples` directory for details on the configuration file.
+See the `example` directory for details on the configuration file.

 Supported protocols